 The trademark CaPre® is registered in the United States, Canada, Australia, China, Japan and Europe.
 We are currently in the process of developing a new brand name and logo for CaPre for launch into the U.S. market.
 That name, once it is developed, will be trademarked in all of the major jurisdictions around the world.
 In addition, two PCT applications that cover our encapsulation apparatus and manufacturing process have been filed in all territories under the PCT treaty, while maintaining industrial trade secrets and know-how.
-We have also filed a provisional application covering our starting material composition (RKO) for the use of CaPre manufacturing.
+We are in the process of converting the provisional application covering our starting material composition (RKO) for the use of CaPre manufacturing into a PCT application.
+On January 10th, 2020, we filed a provisional application to cover other indications of CaPre in inflammatory-related diseases entitled "Composition that promote pro-resolving mediators".